WP Theater: Background

 Actors who have performed in WP Theater productions include Tony Award winners and nominees Michael Cerveris, Kathleen Chalfant, Colleen Dewhurst, Tammy Grimes, Cherry Jones, Tonya Pinkins, Daphne Rubin-Vega, Thomas Sadoski, and Frances Sternhagen, Academy Award winners and nominees Linda Hunt, Kim Hunter, and Mary McDonnell, and Emmy Award winners and nominees Ruby Dee, America Ferrera, Sarah Jessica Parker, Jimmy Smits, and John Spencer.
-Other actors who have performed in WP Theater productions include Adrienne C. Moore, Pedro Pascal, and Tracie Thoms.
+Other actors who have performed in WP Theater productions include Adrienne C. Moore, Pedro Pascal, Ato Essandoh, Richard Masur, Cristin Milioti, Constance Shulman, and Tracie Thoms.

 Alumni of the WP Lab include JoAnne Akalaitis, Tea Alagić, Rachel Chavkin, Quíara Alegria Hudes, and Anne Kauffman.
-Many Lab alumni have served as Artistic Directors at other theater companies, including Akalaitis (New York Shakespeare Festival and the Public Theater), Emily Mann (McCarter Theatre), and Carey Perloff (A.C.T.).
+Many Lab alumni have served as artistic directors at other theater companies, including Akalaitis (New York Shakespeare Festival and the Public Theater), Emily Mann (McCarter Theatre), Maria Goyanes (Woolly Mammoth), Pam MacKinnon (A.C.T) and Carey Perloff (A.C.T.).

-WP Theater founder Julia Miles died March 18, 2020.
+WP Theater founder Julia Miles died on March 18, 2020.

 Productions

-Since 1978, WP Theater has produced more than 600 Off-Broadway plays and developmental projects and has partnered with a number of other New York theater companies for co-productions, including Playwrights Horizons and The New Group.
+Since 1978, WP Theater has produced more than 700 Off-Broadway plays and developmental projects and has partnered with a number of other New York theater companies for co-productions, including Playwrights Horizons, the Vineyard Theater, INTAR, and New York Theatre Workshop.
 Often, WP Theater produces plays that are New York premieres or world premieres.
-These include Bright Half Life written by Tanya Barfield and directed by Leigh Silverman, Stuffed by Lisa Lampanelli, Or, by Liz Duffy Adams, and Virginia Woolf's only play, Freshwater, directed by Anne Bogart.
+These include Dirty Laundry by Mathilde Dratwa, minor.ity by francisca da silveira, Our Dear Dead Drug Lord by Alexis Scheer, Hurricane Diane by Madeleine George, Bright Half Life written by Tanya Barfield and directed by Leigh Silverman, Stuffed by Lisa Lampanelli, Or, by Liz Duffy Adams, and Virginia Woolf's only play, Freshwater, directed by Anne Bogart.

-WP Theater's first production was Choices, a one-woman show that was adapted from the works of Colette, Virginia Woolf, Dorothy Parker, Gertrude Stein, Sylvia Plath, Adrienne Rich, and Joan Didion, amongst others.
+WP Theater's first production was Choices, a one-woman show that was adapted from the works of Colette, Virginia Woolf, Dorothy Parker, Gertrude Stein, Sylvia Plath, Adrienne Rich, and Joan Didion, among others.
 It was conceived by writer Patricia Bosworth and adapted by Bosworth, director Caymichael Patten, and actress Lily Lodge.
-Choices ran from November 30 to December 17, 1978, in the American Place Theatre basement.
+Choices ran from November 30 to December 17, 1978, in the American Place Theater basement.
 Julia Miles said the production "explores the choices that women have.
 Hopefully, there are now more of those choices and women are more definite about what they are."
 After the production opened, Mel Gussow of The New York Times wrote, " Choices serves as a brief introduction to the artistic energy of literary women.
 Given the variety of versatile people who are engaged in the 'Women's Project', we look forward to the plays, playwrights, and directors that should emerge from the American Place."